 Mister Charles Henry Littlefield

-All right and the goose [ ]
+All right on the goose [ ]